REDUCED PRICE. NOW £1200 POSTED. £1100 if you can collect from us.

 Volume VI - Rico to Dolores

 1997 Sundance Publications.
 The story of Elizabeth Eyre Pellet and her involvement in going to Washington, D.C. to convince the government to save the RGS from abandonment.
 The saga continues regarding Rico and the district's mining involvement during World War II.
 A mile-by-mile description follows, covering the RGS as it headed for Dolores, from Milepost 66 to Milepost 102.
 Features drawings of bridges and lineside structures at Priest Gulch, Bear Creek, Red Rock, Muldoon, Stoner and Dolores, and an historical account of the Rust logging line.
-Contains 354 b&w and 65 colour photos, taken along the scenic Rio Dolores.
-VG, top corners bumped and slight split in acetate cover.
+Contains 354 b&w and 65 colour photos, taken along the scenic Rio Dolores. #125 signed by both authors.
 480pp.

 Volume VII - Dolores and McPhee

 1998 Sundance Publications.
-Numbered Edition No. 354 and signed by all four authors.
 New Mexico Lumber Co.
 Features line drawings of buildings and structures along the RGS by Mike Blazek and many detailed maps by Jim Key.
 470 b&w and 32 colour photos.
-Coloured map laid in together with a photocopy of correct image for page 74.
-Out of print.
+Coloured map laid in.
+Slight damage to top corner of front and rear board. #609 signed by all 3 authors.
 496pp.

 Volume VIII - Over the Bridges … Dolores to Mancos

 2000 Sundance Publications.
 RGS pictures taken in Dolores complete the story begun in Volume VII, from World War II, until the abandonment.
 Leaving Dolores, you are taken through Lost Cañon to Mancos, with a stop at the lumber camp at Glencoe.
 At Mancos, the history unfolds, with town's demand for a proper depot.
 Station facilities are documented on maps and drawings, with accompanying photographs.
 After Mancos, the RGS proceeded up the 2.5-percent grade toward Cima summit, halting at Grady, 132.9 miles from Ridgway.
-Contains 280 b&w and 55 colour photos.
-VG, bottom corners damaged.
+Contains 280 b&w and 55 colour photos. #208. signed by all 3 authors.
 416pp.

 Volume IX - Over the Bridges … Grady to Durango

 2001 Sundance Publications.
 Presents this colourful region in southwestern Colorado, where the Ute Indians have a reservation.
 This volume follows the RGS to Durango.
 Action views portray Cima and the May Day Branch, where gold ore was mined – while the coal mining towns of Hesperus, Ute Junction, and Porter are covered in a pictorial revue.
 Action pictures of the RGS include Pine Ridge through Wild Cat Cañon, and on to Durango, where additional coal camps existed.
-Contains 350 b&w and 54 colour photos.
-VG.
-Out of print.
+Contains 350 b&w and 54 colour photos. #1164 signed by all 3 authors.
 416pp.

 Volume X - Over the Bridges … Ridgway to Durango

 2003 Sundance Publications.
 This gathering of photographs is presented from the late arrivals not included in the previous nine volumes.
 The story begins at Ridgway, where Otto Mears struggled to finish the RGS before winter, and his reasons for building nine wooden trestles at Ophir Loop.
 An RGS Train Register from 1897 reveals untold stories of the railroad's operating procedures.
 All 162 miles of the railroad are covered in this pictorial, featuring 374 b&w and 31 colour photos.
-VG.
-Right-of-way map laid in to rear.
+Right-of-way map laid in to rear. #1769 signed by 2 authors.
 416pp.

 Volume XI - Durango and the Perins Peak Branch